akhikolla/akhikolla.github.io/_posts/2020-10-25-RcppDeepStateTools.md

 The Libfuzzer can detect an invalid read memory access with the address sanitizer instrumentation in the above TestHarness.
 Once there is an error/bug in the memory the fuzzer aborts with a trace of the issues.

-Thanks to [Dr. Toby Dylan Hocking](https://tdhock.github.io/blog/) for his support on the project.
+Thanks to `Dr.Toby Dylan Hocking` for his support on this project.
 This blog is kindly contributed to [R-bloggers](https://www.r-bloggers.com/).